Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 The Army is deploying 300 soldiers to the site to staff the field hospital next to CenturyLink Field with at least 148 beds.
 The site is expected to be able to start accepting patients within three days of all equipment arriving and to be fully operational within a week.
 Behind the speakers at the news conference inside the vast, virtually empty event center, soldiers in camouflage fatigues and boots conferred about where to place beds and work stations.

+The number of confirmed coronavirus deaths in the U.S. hit 2,000 Saturday, having doubled in two days, The Washington Post reported.
+Worldwide, more than 600,000 cases have been confirmed.

-Washington officials Friday reported 516 additional cases of the COVID-19 illness caused by the coronavirus, including 28 additional deaths (a significantly larger number than in previous days).
-In total, the state has reported 2,723 cases and 175 deaths since the outbreak began.
+Washington officials Saturday reported 577 additional confirmed cases of the COVID-19 illness caused by the coronavirus, including 14 additional deaths.
+In total, the state has reported 4,310 cases and 189 deaths since the outbreak began, with nearly half of the cases occurring in King County.
 Public health experts have warned a surge in patients could overwhelm the state’s hospital system.

-A field hospital has been set up on an athletic field in Shoreline, and the state has conducted assessments for facilities in Pierce and Snohomish counties.
+A field hospital also already has been set up on an athletic field in Shoreline, and the state has conducted assessments for facilities in Pierce and Snohomish counties.

 “This is starting in Seattle,” Inslee said.
 “This capacity is going to grow statewide.
 We need additional hospital beds, additional ICU beds, additional ventilators across the state of Washington.”

-The governor has clashed with Trump in recent days over the federal government’s response to the crisis, trading comments and tweets as Inslee has urged Trump to provide states with more aid and equipment.

-The president on Friday lashed out during a news conference, saying he had advised Vice President Mike Pence not to call Inslee.
+The president lashed out at Inslee during a news conference Friday, saying he had advised Vice President Mike Pence not to call Washington’s governor.
 Trump implied federal aid might be made contingent on how governors behave.

 “They’re not appreciative to me, they’re not appreciative of the Army Corps, they’re not appreciative to FEMA,” Trump said.
 “I say, ‘Mike, don’t call the governor of Washington, you’re wasting time with him.’
 If they don’t treat you right, I don’t call.”